-- verbatim copying of another's work without acknowledgement - paraphrasing of another's work by simply changing a few words or altering the order of presentation, without acknowledgement - 3. ideas or intellectual data in any form presented as one's own without acknowledging the source(s) - 4. making significant use of unattributed digital images such as graphs, tables, photographs, etc. taken from test books,

-- articles, films, plays, handouts, internet, or any other source, whether published or unpublished - submission of a piece of work which has previously been assessed for a different award or module or at a different institution as if it were new work - 6. use of any material without prior permission of copyright from appropriate authority or owner of the materials used
+- 1. verbatim copying of another's work without acknowledgement - 2. paraphrasing of another's work by simply changing a few words or altering the order of presentation, without acknowledgement - 3. ideas or intellectual data in any form presented as one's own without acknowledging the source(s) - 4. making significant use of unattributed digital images such as graphs, tables, photographs, etc. taken from test books, articles, films, plays, handouts, internet, or any other source, whether published or unpublished - 5. submission of a piece of work which has previously been assessed for a different award or module or at a different institution as if it were new work - 6. use of any material without prior permission of copyright from appropriate authority or owner of the materials used a) A candidate found to be in breach of examination regulations shall have all registered written examinations of that semester declared void i.e. declared failed by receiving zero in all examinations.

-6.1.11 Penalties for Academic Dishonesty

-- A candidate found to be in breach of examination regulations shall have all registered written examinations of that semester declared void i.e. declared failed by receiving zero in all examinations.
 This shall also apply to examinations for reassessment.
+(This paragraph should be

+6.6.1 Penalties for Academic Dishonesty

-(This paragraph should be read in conjunction with paragraph 6 under Section C1 of the Wheel of Academic Law). - Candidates found in breach of examination regulations during a reassessment examination will have all the reassessment examinations declared void and awarded a zero in all the reassessment examinations.
+- read in conjunction with paragraph 6 under Section C1 of the Wheel of Academic Law). - b) Candidates found in breach of examination regulations during a reassessment examination will have all the reassessment examinations declared void and awarded a zero in all the reassessment examinations.